How Vertex reinforced jump process arises naturally

 \subsection{Partial exchangeability, infinitesimal point of view}

-Consider a nearest neighbor jump process on \(G\) satisfying the third assumption of Theorem \ref{thm1}.
-As we have assumed regularity on the path of the process (c.f.
-Definition \ref{defi1}), to describe the law of our process, it is enough to describe the probability of the following events: which is also denoted in the sequel and we call such an event {\it trajectory}.
+Consider a nearest neighbor jump process on \(G\) satisfying the third assumption of Theorem~\ref{thm1}.
+As we have assumed regularity on the trajectory of the process (c.f.
+Definition~\ref{defi1}), to describe the law of our process, it is enough to describe the probability of the following events: which will be denoted in the sequel and we call such an event {\it a trajectory}.

 It turns out that when the jump rate is a continuous function of local times, the law of our process can be characterized by some function, which will be called {\it density} in the sequel.
-More precisely: \begin{defi} We say that \(X_t\) admits a density if, for all \(t\) and for all trajectories there exists an explicit function \(d_{\sigma}\), which is a function of \(t_k\) and \(i_k\), such that for all bounded measurable test function \(\Psi\) defined on the trajectories up to time \(t\), and obviously we have \(d_{i_0\xrightarrow[]{t}}=\P(X_s=i_0,\ 0\leq s\leq t)\) for the trajectory with no jump.
-We will call such a function \(d_{\sigma}\) the {\it density} of \(\sigma\). \end{defi}
+In fact, for the study of certain history depending random processes, we have the following lemma:

+\begin{lem} If \((X_t)\) is a jump process with jump rate depending only on local times and the current position of the random walker, i.e.\ there exists functions \(f_{i,j}(l)\) such that conditioned on the past, \(X_t\) jumps from \(i\) to \(j\) at rate \(f_{i,j}(l(t))\), and, moreover, \(f_{i,j}(l(t))\) does not depend on the variable \(l_i(t)\).
+Then there exists functions \(d_{\sigma}\), such that for all bounded measurable functions \(\Phi\) defined on the trajectories,